Employers

 • Employers interested in setting up a table in academic buildings on campus must reserve the table through Career Services using the Handshake recruiting database.
 The employer must adhere to the campus/building guidelines for visitors/vendors.

 • The tables must be located in designated areas only, and Career Services will not allow employers to leave their table to solicit to students who have not shown an interest in their organization.
-If the Career Services Office learns from other campus departments that an employer is soliciting and harassing students while visiting campus, the employer will not be allowed to visit campus again—even if there has been a change in recruiters for that organization.
+If the Office of Career Services learns from other campus departments that an employer is soliciting and harassing students while visiting campus, the employer will not be allowed to visit campus again—even if there has been a change in recruiters for that organization.

 • Cancellations: Employers that cancel interview schedules once the student sign-up window has opened are responsible for contacting students who were invited to interview to inform them of the cancellation.